 “The Education professors at Wheaton are wonderful.
 I felt very supported and it was clear that the professors really wanted for you to become the best teacher you could be and to think carefully about teaching.”

 “I just wrote my advisor yesterday to thank him again for all he did to prepare me…I owe a thanks to the rest of the Education Department for all they did for me...the personal encouragement from all have made my success possible.”

 Departmental Mission Statement

 Wheaton College provides a transformative liberal arts education for intellectually curious students in a collaborative, academically vibrant residential community.
 Through connected courses covering related topics from multiple perspectives, the Wheaton Curriculum encourages all students to explore the conceptual and methodological approaches to knowledge inherent in the academic disciplines.
 Students are encouraged to think, learn, analyze, evaluate, understand and express themselves regarding all aspects of their lives.

-The Education Department offers students the opportunity to complete four education minors.
-By successfully completing requirements for the secondary, elementary or early childhood education minor programs, Wheaton graduates gain Massachusetts teacher licensure.
+By successfully completing requirements for the secondary, elementary or early childhood education major programs, Wheaton graduates gain Massachusetts teacher licensure.
 The Education Department also offers a general education minor, a five course non-licensure program.

 Massachusetts Professional Standards for Teachers

 These standards define the pedagogical and other professional knowledge and skills required of all Massachusetts teachers.